Eugene R. Schlesinger

 English: Native Language

-Latin: Reading Knowledge
+Latin: Reading Knowledge.

 Greek (Attic and Koine): Reading Knowledge

-Hebrew: Working Knowledge
+Hebrew: Basic Reading Knowledge